 Buy a Windows laptop if you…

-• Prefer the familiarity of Windows
+• Prefer Windows

 • Use specialist software you can’t live without